NEORT-Inc/dialogue2025/dialogue.md

 I feel like we're getting close!

 p.s.
 Even though the process can be tiring sometimes, you always show me new possibilities, especially how to combine and balance 2d&3d feelings of canvas - I'm having so much fun😊!

+## 2025.07.06 - [ayumu]

+It's been a while since I last updated!
+I'd like to start updating again.
+Today, I added animation to the shading I added previously.
+The extreme heat and busy days are upon us, so please take care of your health.
+Tokyo is just... so hot...